Sore Muscles and Sore Muscle Treatment

 - Increased blood flow to the muscles during physical exertion to cause swelling and irritation to pain receptors.

-Why Are Muscles Sore?
+Why Do Muscles Get Sore?

 It is natural for your muscles to feel sore the next day after exercising.
 By increasing the intensity, you increase the stress on your muscles.
 The sore muscles then need to recover to increase their endurance and strength.
 So basically, muscle recovery leads to improved muscle function.
 Let’s look at this process in greater detail.